Mental Health Throughout The Year: How To Support Your Employees During Each Season

 seizoenen

-We’re seizing this opportunity to point out that supporting your employees with their mental health is something you should be doing all year round.
-We’ll explain how moods change throughout the seasons and how you can help your employees to get the most out of each season.
+In this article, we’ll explain how moods change throughout the seasons and how you can help your employees to get the most out of each season.

 The winter blues are world-famous.
 Our biological rhythm is disrupted because the shorter days cause us to produce more melatonin.
 This means we get tired more quickly, are irritable, and can’t concentrate as well.